jwpconsulting/projectify/projectify/help/markdown_en/basics.md

 For more information on projects please see the [projects help](/help/projects).

-# What is a section?

-A section is a category inside a project that you can divide tasks into.
-Popular categories in a Kanban-style project are the following:

-- **To do**,
-- **In progress**, and
-- **Done**.

-Sections can be moved and edited freely inside a project.

-For more information on sections please see the [sections help](/help/sections).

 # What is a task?

 A task is a step in your project that needs to be completed.
 You can assign